 Commodity swaps - In June 2018, the Company entered into commodity swaps at a Dated Brent weighted average of \$74.00 per barrel for the period from and including June 2018 through June 2019 for a quantity of approximately 400,000 barrels.
 On May 6, 2019, the Company entered into commodity swaps at a Dated Brent weighted average of \$66.70 per barrel for the period from and including July 2019 through June 2020 for an approximate quantity of 500,000 barrels.
-At June 30, 2020, the Company did not have any unexpired commodity swaps.
+During the three months ended September 30, 2020, the Company did not have any unexpired commodity swaps or other derivative instruments.